Blendify/blender-manual/blender_docs/manual/editors/vse/sequencer/strips/image_movie.rst

 (e.g. ``*-0001.jpg``, ``*-0002.jpg``, ``*-0003.jpg``, etc, of any image format), you have a choice:

 Range
-   Navigate into the directory and right-click and drag over a range of names to highlight multiple files.
+   Navigate into the directory and :kbd:`RMB` click and drag over a range of names to highlight multiple files.
-   You can page down and continue right-click-dragging to add more to the selection Batch
+   You can page down and continue :kbd:`RMB` click-dragging to add more to the selection.
+Batch
-   Shift-right-click selected non-related stills for batch processing; each image will be one frame, in sort order, and can be a mix of file types (``jpg``, ``png``, ``exr,`` etc.)
+   :kbd:`Shift-RMB` click selected non-related stills for batch processing; each image will be one frame, in sort order, and can be a mix of file types (``jpg``, ``png``, ``exr,`` etc.).
 All
-   Press :kbd:`A` to select/deselect All files in the directory.
+   Press :kbd:`A` to select/deselect all files in the directory.

 .. tip:: Dealing with Different Sizes